 “You don’t know that!”

 “If you didn’t want to hear my opinion, why ask me?”
-She forcefully asked while getting up and storming out of the Great Hall.
+She forcefully asked while getting up, grabbing her bag, and storming out of the Great Hall.

 The two boys looked at each other, knowing they had both expected this sort of answer, and silently agreed on their next plan of action.